google-deepmind/chex/README.md

 find all supported assertions.

-If you cannot find a specific assertion, please consider making a pull request or openning an issue on
+If you cannot find a specific assertion, please consider making a pull request or opening an issue on
 [the bug tracker](https://github.com/deepmind/chex/issues).

 #### Optional Arguments